softwaremill/sttp/docs/backends/zio.md

 The lifecycle of the `SttpClient` service is described by `ZLayer`s, which can be created using the `.layer`/`.layerUsingConfig`/... methods on `AsyncHttpClientZioBackend` / `HttpClientZioBackend`.

 The `SttpClient` companion object contains effect descriptions which use the `SttpClient` service from the environment to send requests or open websockets.
-This is different from sttp usage with other effect libraries (which use an implicit backend when `.send()`/`.openWebsocket()` is invoked on the request), but is more in line with how other ZIO services work.
+This is different from sttp usage with other effect libraries (which use an implicit backend when `.send(backend)` is invoked on the request), but is more in line with how other ZIO services work.
 For example:

 ```scala mdoc:compile-only
 import sttp.client._